core-wg/senml-spec/draft-ietf-core-senml.md

 ## SenML labels

-{{tbl-labels}} shows all SenML fields defined by this document with their respective labels and data types.
+{{tbl-labels}} provides an overview of all SenML fields defined by this document with their respective labels and data types.

 | Name          | Label | CBOR Label | JSON Type  | XML Type   |
 | Base Name     | bn    | -2         | String     | string     |